Last updated on May 22, 2023 by Wandering our World

 Off the coast of Phuket are some breathtakingly beautiful islands as well – Ko Yao Yai is one of our favourites, whilst the spectacular Phi Phi Islands are close by too.

 And of course there’s plenty of beach activities to enjoy too, like kitesurfing, boat trips, scuba diving and snorkeling.

 In essence Phuket offers you many excursions in Thailand’s stunning landscape, while also giving you city comforts.

 Bangkok is packed with things to do, from huge temples to floating markets.
 It’s an assault on the senses in a good way, and everywhere you turn there’s something new to explore or try.

 If you head out of Bangkok you can visit the beautiful Khao Yai National Park.
 Whilst just a few miles outside the city is Maeklong Railway Market – this unassuming vegetable market has become famous in recent years due to the fact a train runs directly through the heart of it.
 It’s now been nicknamed Thailand’s most dangerous market!

 It’s hard to decide which destination has the better excursions.
-If you’re looking for city sights then Bangkok will be better, but if you want things to do in nature then Phuket will suit you more.
+If you’re looking for city sights with a few epic day trips then Bangkok will be better.
+But if you want things to do in nature then Phuket will suit you more.
 So we will have to call this one a draw too.